jbakse/compform_site/content/strategy/index.md

 Displace each point by an amount determined by a noise lookup.

 - This technique allows for more control over displacement.
-- This is also a good way to "roughen" up grid placement, but creates more a natural effect.
+- This is also a good way to "roughen" up grid placement, but creates more of a natural effect.

 ```javascript
 x = x + noise(i * frequency, 0) * amount;